AtypicalSysAdmin/download-email-attachments-from-a-mailboxfolder-nodejs/README.md

 mime.extension is not a function

-I changed it to mime.getextentions and it did work
+I changed it to mime.getExtention(contentType) and it did work

 Go to node_modules\download-email-attachments\lib\helpers\parse-imag-account-string.js